GenAI-Nerds/Gapi/README.md

 docker create --runtime nvidia --name gapi-pipertts --network host -v ~/gapiData/Gapi-PiperTTS:/home/TTS/vdata genainerds/gapi:pipertts /bin/bash -c "cd /home/TTS && python3 gapi-ms.py [] []"
 docker start gapi-pipertts
 ```
+## Want to Wrap Your Code/model in a Micro Service and Use it in a Workflow?

+Go to the Micro Services section of this: [Docs](https://genainerds.com/#/Docs)